fbpx

 When you download a PWA on any Android device, it is possible that you will only be able to use partial storage like Cookies, Web Storage, and IndexedDB (as these are kept separate from Safari).
 The Service Workers registration and CacheStorage of PWAs are shared with Safari, which your Android might not be able to support.

 At this point, when you introduce some PWAs, you can proceed with your session on the independent experience.
-For instance, on Pinterest, you are signed in on the browser version, then automatically, you are signed in inside the App.
+For instance, on Pinterest, you are signed in on the browser version, and then automatically, you are signed in inside the App.
 However, you might face a few glitches, presumably due to storage issues.
 Not sure yet why it occurred if cookies are treated separately.

-5.HTML/CSS Code Validation
+5. HTML/CSS Code Validation

 HTML used to be a primary web language, but HTML imports have now become out-of-date.
 You can replace it with a more reliable alternative like ES modules or server-side includes.

 Some of the CSS code is not supported in different browser types, including Safari, making it the main reason for cross-browser compatibility concerns.
-Making the website content stylish and attractive for the visitors is also necessary, but most developers are sacrificing the browser compatibility due to this reason.
+Making the website content stylish and attractive for visitors is also necessary, but most developers are sacrificing browser compatibility due to this reason.

-• Old browsers do not approve the CSS property background-repeat:space.
+• Old browsers do not approve the CSS property background-repeat: space.

-• Old browsers do not approve the CSS property background-repeat:round.
+• Old browsers do not approve the CSS property background-repeat: round.

 • Old browsers do not approve the CSS property box-shadow: anymore.